What’s On

 Fridays, 10am-1pm

-The Massage Shala is inspired by the informal massage rooms of South East Asia.
+Our Friday Massage is inspired by the informal massage rooms of South East Asia.
 They enjoy working in a shared space as it creates a safe and open atmosphere, welcoming all and providing a container that establishes community, connection, and healing.

 In The Canvas